-One of the main rules of conversational marketing to keep in mind is treating your recipient as an individual being, instead of speaking to this person with general communication.
+One of the main rules of conversational marketing to keep in mind is treating your recipient as an individual being, instead of speaking to this person with generic and broad messages.

-Personalisation is the key.
-That’s something that draws people’s attention- 80% of customers are more likely to make a purchase when they’re offered with personalised customer experience.
+Personalization is the key.
+That’s something that draws people’s attention- 80% of customers are more likely to make a purchase when they’re offered with personalized customer experience.

-What do I mean by personalised customer experience?
+What do I mean by personalized customer experience?
 Everything that makes your customer feel unique – using their name, offering personal discounts, recommendations, helpful customer service tips, etc.

-Another important rule of conversational marketing is a live chat and chatbots usage.
+Another important rule of conversational marketing is live chat and chatbots usage.

 With live chat, you offer a simple communication tool to connect with your customers in real time.
 Chatbots are a great addition to live chat since they allow you to automate many business tasks.

-There’s no denying the fact that in most cases, customers prefer to speak with a human being.
-However, it may not always be possible – if you have high volumes of customers, you can’t assign a live chat agent to all of them (even if a single agent handles a few conversations at the same time).
+There’s no denying that in most cases, customers prefer to speak with a human being.
+However, it may not always be possible – if you have a high volume of customers, you can’t assign a live chat agent to all of them (even if a single agent handles multiple conversations at the same time).